Chuo-ku Tourism Association Official Blog

 kaede201805.JPG

-It was said that it was called Takahashi in the early Edo period, and later the Pirate Bridge and Shogen Bridge.
+It is said that it was called Takahashi in the early Edo period, and later called Pirate Bridge and Shogen Bridge.

-In the first year of the Meiji era (1868), it was renamed the Shipping Bridge over "Good luck".
+In the first year of the Meiji era (1868), it was renamed Shiunkyo Bridge under the name "Good luck".

 kaede201807.JPG